-EXAMINING BODY: OCR
+A LEVEL EXAMINING BODY: AQA

 This course will offer you the opportunity to learn about a variety of lens and light based media.
-You will work with both film-based and digital photographic processes, which will enable you to form a means of personal enquiry and expression.
-You will be encouraged to be experimental in your selection and manipulation of images, and must employ creative approaches which go beyond mere observation and recording.

-When using film-based photography, you will develop an understanding of SLR cameras and traditional dark-room techniques, involving the developing and printing of your own work.
+You will work with both film-based and digital photographic processes, which will enable you to form a means of personal inquiry and expression.
+You will be encouraged to be experimental in your selection and manipulation of images and must employ creative approaches that go beyond mere observation and recording.
+When using film-based photography, you will develop an understanding of SLR cameras and traditional darkroom techniques, involving the development and printing of your own work.
 A significant element of the course will focus on the use of digital photography, and image manipulation software such as Adobe Photoshop.
+There will also be opportunities to work in animation and film, learning other software such as Premiere Pro.
 The contextual element of the course will enable you to develop an awareness and understanding of the work of photographers.
-Through research into the work of others, you will seek inspiration, and will be able to extract useful information about working methods.
+Through research into the work of others, you will seek inspiration and will be able to extract useful information about working methods.
+Research and analysis of outside sources will enrich and enhance your practice.

-Component 1: Personal Investigation 60% of total A Level

-- Includes a portfolio of practical work - A related study an extended written response minimum 1000 words

-Component 2: Externally Set task 40% of total A Level

-The exam is 15 hours and will be taken at the end of the 2 year course.
+Component 1 : Personal Investigation 60% of total A Level • Includes a portfolio of practical work. • A related study - an extended written response minimum 1000 words Component 2: Externally Set task 40% of total A Level The exam is 15 hours and will be taken at the end of the 2 year course.